meilisearch/documentation/reference/features/settings.md

 - `<Object>` (Object, defaults to `{}`) : `{ <String>: [<String>, <String>, ...], ... }`

   An object that contains words with a list of their associated synonyms.
+Synonym strings are [normalized](/reference/features/synonyms.md#normalization).

 [Learn more about synonyms](/reference/features/synonyms.md)